-- 1. All employees must declare on at least an annual basis, or where a potential conflict arises during the year, to the Headteacher any financial or personal interests which could conflict with the school's interests on the declaration of interest form, available Donna Long School Business Manager.
-Where an employee is unsure, they should discuss the matter with the Headteacher. - 2.
-Employees must not be directly involved in any staff appointment or decisions relating to discipline, pay, promotion or pay adjustments for any individual who is a relative or with whom they have a close personal relationship. - 3.
-In this event they must inform their Headteacher as soon as they become aware of the application or matter in question. - 4.
-Any external work that employees undertake must not bring the school into disrepute or conflict with the school's interests.
+7.1 All employees must declare on at least an annual basis, or where a potential conflict arises during the year, to the Headteacher any financial or personal interests which could conflict with the school's interests on the declaration of interest form, available from the school office.
+Where an employee is unsure, they should discuss the matter with the Headteacher.

+7.2 Employees must not be directly involved in any staff appointment or decisions relating to discipline, pay, promotion or pay adjustments for any individual who is a relative or with whom they have a close personal relationship.

+7.3 In this event they must inform their Headteacher as soon as they become aware of the application or matter in question.

+7.4 Any external work that employees undertake must not bring the school into disrepute or conflict with the school's interests.

-5. All relationships of a business or private nature with external contractors, or potential contractors should be made known to the Headteacher.
+7.5 All relationships of a business or private nature with external contractors, or potential contractors should be made known to the Headteacher.
 In the case of the Headteacher, any financial interests or relationships of a business or private nature must be declared to the Governing Body.